international-year-of-the-salmon/2022-salmon-fat-reading/README.txt

 ## Hi there 👋

-🙋 Welcome to the repository for the salmon fat reading data from the F/V Northwest Explorer collected in 2022 as part of the International Year of the Salmon High Seas Expedition.
+🙋 Welcome to the repository for the estimated lipid content from salmon muscle tissue collected by the F/V Northwest Explorer in 2022 as part of the International Year of the Salmon High Seas Expedition.

 🤖 See the metadata record for this dataset here: